 Celebrations at school are aligned with curriculum content and learning goals.
-Student birthdays are recognized on the morning news program with a birthday ribbon and pencil.
-All celebrations at school will also align with the Healthy Active Students guidelines.
+All celebrations at school must align with the Healthy Active Students guidelines.

 School and classroom celebrations will be structured to meet recommended guidelines for healthy students.
 If food items are served, they will meet the USDA Smart Snack requirements and portions will be appropriate.
 Many events will use special activities to replace food based celebrations such as pajama day, bring a stuffed animal to school, extra recess time, art project or classroom game/active event.